 Generally, given every borrower and borrowing position is different, cross collaterisation gives lenders greater advantages and the overall edge due to the increased power and control position, and a cleaner more simplified paperwork prospect.

 That’s why a stand-alone security strategy is often the recommended approach.
-And is recommended by mortgage brokers more than bank professionals for the reasons outlined above.
+And is recommended by mortgage brokers more than lender professionals for the reasons outlined above.

 What’s needed is an experienced mortgage broker who is motivated to uncover all the information available to expertly assess and gauge the best approach for people to effectively and strategically build and manage their property portfolio.
 At Get Real Finance, we’re on the journey with you.
 We feel out where people are in their financial and real estate journeys and create a supportive space to explore the possibilities.
 Where we can, we motivate and educate our clients to reach their goals.
 Book a complimentary strategy session with one of our brokers.